Hyundai Ioniq Insurance Rates

 Rates are averaged for all Hyundai Ioniq models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a recap of the ideas that were touched on above.
+Below is a brief recap of the primary concepts that were touched on in this article.

-- Drivers that have major violations or accidents will pay on average $1,410 more each year for Ioniq insurance
+- Drivers considered higher risk who tend to receive serious violations pay an average of $1,410 more each year for auto insurance

 - Increasing physical damage deductibles can save around $400 each year